Holy Ghost @ Chan Centre's 20th season

 The sobriquet did fit quite accurately some 78 years ago when the group began as the gospel choir of the Alabama Institute for the Negro Blind.
 Back then, in the U.S. Deep South, any Black male would be addressed – or, rather, dismissed – simply as “boy.”

 But founding member Jimmy Carter was literally just a boy when he joined the choir.
-He barely 10 years old and already consigned to a vocational training track for a lifetime making mops and brooms.
+He was barely 10 years old and already consigned to a vocational training track for a lifetime making mops and brooms.

 It hasn’t exactly worked out that way for the multi-Grammy-winning performer and his group.
 They’ve gone on to share stages with everyone from Dr. Martin Luther King to Stevie Wonder.
 The’ve played for the last three occupants of the White House (but not for the current squatter).